 Kitty Bartlett is head of events at ecodisco, leading on all in house events as well as supporting clients.
 She is passionate about environmental sustainability and gender equality.
 Kitty is also senior booker & events manager at promotional company Percolate and runs her own Manchester-based events collective B.L.O.O.M (Beautiful Ladies Organising Orgasmic Music).

-Kitty is also a well respected Disco/House DJ under the alias Kmya.
+Kitty is also a Disco/House DJ under the alias Kmya.
 She has played some of the biggest events in London alongside acts such as Leon Vynehall, Grainger, Ross From Friends and more.
 You can expect to see her behind the decks at all future ecodisco events.

 Head of Design